Cohen Milstein

-Background

-The firm is active in civil rights litigation.
-Its pro bono clients have included the American Civil Liberties Union (ACLU), the National Association for the Advancement of Colored People (NAACP), and the Brady Center to Prevent Gun Violence.
-The firm has also played a leading role in major antitrust cases involving price fixing and wage suppression.

 Notable cases

 Civil rights

 In 2017, in Keepseagle v.
 Vilsack, a settlement was reached between Native American farmers and the United States Department of Agriculture.
 The farmers, whose lead law firm was Cohen Milstein, said they had been denied loans for decades because of government discrimination.
 The farmers were awarded $760 million.

 Cohen Milstein represented plaintiffs who sued the Trump administration over the rescission of the Deferred Action for Childhood Arrivals (DACA) program.
 A federal judge argued that the Trump administration must fully restore DACA, saying the law's rescission was "arbitrary and capricious" and "inadequately explained."
 The case, Department of Homeland Security v.
 Regents of the University of California, went before the U.S. Supreme Court, which reversed the Trump administration's order in a win for undocumented immigrants who had entered the U.S. as minors.

 In 2020, Cohen Milstein joined the ACLU, the Lawyers' Committee for Civil Rights Under Law, and the Poverty & Race Research Action Council in suing the United States Department of Housing and Urban Development (HUD) over its rollback of portions of the Fair Housing Act.
 In the lawsuit, Cohen Milstein alleged that HUD had gutted "the long-established legal framework for 'disparate impact' claims, which have helped dismantle systemic barriers to fair housing for decades."

 In 2022, Sterling Jewelers paid $175 million to settle a class action arbitration alleging that the company had discriminated against 68,000 women in its pay and promotion practices.
-Cohen Milstein served as the plaintiffs’ lead attorney.
+Cohen Milstein served as the plaintiffs' lead attorney.

 In 2024, U.S. Customs and Border Protection (CBP) reached a settlement with the Equal Employment Opportunity Commission, whereby CBP would pay $45 million to CBP employees who were discriminated against because of their pregnancies.
 The CBP employees were represented by Cohen Milstein, together with Gilbert Employment Law.